w3f/polkadot-wiki/docs/learn-legitimate-projects.md

 For example, if a project has the [Web3 Foundation Grant badge](https://github.com/w3f/General-Grants-Program/blob/master/grants/grant-badge-guidelines.md) on their site or claims to have received a grant, check to see if they have received one and that it hasn't been terminated.
 The complete list of projects that have successfully applied for a grant can be found [here](https://github.com/w3f/General-Grants-Program/blob/master/grants/accepted_grant_applications.md), where you can see what each project has delivered and if, perhaps, their grant has been terminated.

-The same thing goes for VC funding or another grant, or any advertised association.
+The same thing goes for VC funding or another grant, or any advertised association for that matter.
 Check on the corresponding sites to make sure such claims are valid.

 Also, make sure you understand the *scope* of the association.
 Going back to the Web3 grants example, they have a precise scope.
 They are granted for specific deliverables, and the review team only checks the code and evaluates these deliverables *of the particular project*.
 So, having received a Web3 grant provides no information about the general practices of a team, the longevity of the project besides the scope of the grant, or other projects the team might be building, which is why the badge rules clearly state that it shouldn't be displayed on the team's landing page.